zohar1000/ng-cond/README.md

 *ngCond is an improved version of *ngIf directive, it has the following advantages:
+* forget async pipe, the directive subscribes/unsubscribes to the observable/promise
 * working with multiple observables and/or promises
-* no need for async pipe, the directive subscribes/unsubscribes to the observable/promise
 * getting error/complete indications
 * you can specify options for performance and behaviour

 The package weight 1.5k and have no dependencies.<br/>

-In the description below, a reference to observable will mean also a promise.
+In the description below, referencing observables will include promises as well.

 ## Some examples